West Side Family Place COVID-19 Safety Protocols

 – Group size will be determined by the space and the age of the children.
 For example,

-parent – infant groups will be larger because the children will not be interacting with
+parent – infant groups may be larger because the children will not be interacting with

-– Adult participants will be required to wear masks indoors and hand sanitizer
+– Adult participants will be required to wear masks indoor and outdoor and hand sanitizer

 will be available for all participants